Data Designer Extensibility Architecture

 In addition to defining the physical object hierarchy, you can also specify additional information about hierarchy nodes, including such things as localized display name, context menu commands (command name, CLSID, and handler), icons, and other information, as needed.

-DDEX provides a set of managed classes that Visual Studio calls to access functionality implemented by the DDEX provider in the form of support entities.
-These classes are known collectively as the DDEX access services.
+DDEX provides a set of interfaces that are implemented internally as managed classes that Visual Studio calls to access functionality implemented by the DDEX provider in the form of top-level support entities.
+These interfaces are known collectively as the DDEX core services.

 Some of the more important access services include the following: